junegunn/fzf/README.md

 The install script will setup the following key bindings for bash, zsh, and fish.

-- `CTRL-T` - Paste the selected file path(s) into the command line
+- `CTRL-T` - Paste the selected files and directories onto the command line
+    - Set `FZF_CTRL_T_COMMAND` to override the default command
-- `CTRL-R` - Paste the selected command from history into the command line
+- `CTRL-R` - Paste the selected command from history onto the command line
     - Sort is disabled by default to respect chronological ordering
     - Press `CTRL-R` again to toggle sort
 - `ALT-C` - cd into the selected directory